Documentation Index

 Run an inference

-Use a Python script to call the model once its deployed and parse its response.
-We parse the resulting base64-encoded string output into an actual image file: output_image.jpg
+Use a Python script to call the model once it’s deployed and parse its response.
+We parse the resulting base64-encoded string output into an actual image file: output_image.jpg.

 import httpx